dotnet/diagnostics/documentation/FAQ.md

 * If dump collection (`dotnet dump collect` or `createdump`) doesn't work in a docker container, try adding the SYS\_TRACE capablity with --cap-add=SYS\_PTRACE or --privileged.

 * If dump analysis (`dotnet dump analyze`) on Microsoft .NET Core SDK Linux docker images fails with an`Unhandled exception: System.DllNotFoundException: Unable to load shared library 'libdl.so' or one of its dependencies` exception.
-Issue [#201](https://github.com/dotnet/diagnostics/issues/201), try installing the "libc6-dev" package.
+Try installing the "libc6-dev" package.